nhaar/Waddle-Forever/README.md

 # Progress

-At the moment, the program is very basic and all you can do is walk around the island and play some minigames.
+At the moment, the program is at an early stage.
+A basic "AS2" gameplay is currently supported, including minigame, stamps and penguin customization.

 The client has ambitious goals, so it is uncertain if they will be met.
 The main goals include: